muddassir235/kmacros/README.md

 ```

 ## Resources
-#### screenWidth and screenHeight
+#### Screen Width and Screen Height
-The device's width and Height in physical pixels
+The device's width and Height in physical pixels.

 ```kotlin
 layoutParams.width = screenWidth